pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 You can use the `-w/--wide` flag on the list command to see a more verbose output including a description of each component.

 To get more information about each component on the cluster, run the `tanzu supplychain component get` command.
-For example, to get the infomation about the `source-git-provider` component, run the following command:
+For example, to get the information about the `source-git-provider` component, run the following command:

 ```console
 $ tanzu supplychain component get source-git-provider-1.0.0 -n source-provider --show-details